 Grk grapes grow in the Lumbarda region

-This gentle route explores the ancient and historical sites of the eastern side of the island as you work your way to the spread-out village of Lumbarda.
-Boasting beautiful beaches and centuries-old winemaking traditions, Lumbarda is home to Grk, a white grape variety that will pair well with your lunch or dinner.
-Some of Croatia's best white wines are produced on Korčula and you won't be left wanting.
+This gentle route explores the ancient and historic sites of the eastern side of the island as you work your way to the spread-out village of Lumbarda.
+Boasting beautiful beaches and centuries-old winemaking traditions, Lumbarda is home to grk, a white grape variety that will pair well with your lunch or dinner.
+Some of Croatia's best white wines are produced on Korčula, and you won't be left wanting.
+Spend some time relaxing on one of Lumbarda's beaches before returning to Korčula Town for the evening.

 Hvar and the Pakleni Islands in the distance

-Day 8: Full Day of Sailing around Vis Island (Day Trip from Hvar)
+Day 8: Full-Day Vis Island Sailing Trip

 Sail to the island of Vis